animation-is-always-taken/the-cust-engine/README.md

-THIS IS A TEST BRANCH TO PORT THIS TO 1.20.6 EVERYTHING HERE IS EXPERIMENTAL EVEN IF IT SOMEHOW ISN'T BROKEN
+this is an experimental branch that will be merged with main as soon as everything is properly ported

-a geyser-compatible datapack that adds:
+this is a geyser-compatible datapack that adds:

 -custom mobs